TheOdinProject/curriculum/new_course/1_programming_fundementals/input_and_output.md

 print "1234" #=> will print to our screen the text 1234
 ```

-→ In order to output the information we want we can also use the puts **bold** command !
+→ In order to output the information we want we can also use the **puts** command !
 ```ruby
 puts "Learning to code is cool!!" #=> will output to our screen the text Learning to code is cool!!
 ```